Texas Minimum Wage

 Texas is one of 45 states that have enacted minimum wage laws.
-The minimum wage in Texas is identical to the current Federal minimum wage rate of $7.25.
+The minimum wage in Texas is identical to the current Federal minimum wage rate of $7.25 and has remained unchanged since 2010.

 Some Texas employers are not required to pay minimum wage.
 In addition to national exemptions defined in the Fair Labor Standards Act (FLSA), Texas's minimum wage exemptions can include: